DasariRishi/Dataengineering_zoomcamp_2025/homework2/README.md

 ### Answer: 24,648,499
 ## Question 4.
 4. How many rows are there for the Green Taxi data for all CSV files in the year 2020?

-The following query was exicuted on the bigquery. merged green_tripdata table
+The following query was executed in the bigquery on merged green_tripdata table

 ```sql
 SELECT COUNT(*) AS row_count